Allen's .32RF Sidehammer Revolvers

 Forth model:

-Early First model Side-Hammer 32RF revolver
+Early First Model Allen & Wheelock Side-Hammer 32RF revolver

 This is a First model which can immediately be seen by the screw at the bottom of the frame to retain the cylinder pin in place.
 It has the .905 cylinder which indicates early production.